logicly-au/pmhc-mds-spec/doc/include/definitions.rst

   **0 - Flexible funding pool - Not Otherwise Stated**

-    This response is only to be used for existing data entered under a Version 2 or HeadtoHelp Version 3 specification.
+    This response must only be used on existing records.
+It is not allowed on new records.

   **23 - Head to Health program**

-    This includes Head to Health Adult Centres and Satellites, and pop-up clinics.
+    This response must only be used where the :ref:`dfn-program_type` is '2 - Head to Health Clinic'.

   **25 - Norfolk Island**

     This category only applies to services commissioned through the Central and Eastern Sydney PHN.

-  **27 - Way Back Support Service**
+  **27 - Universal Aftercare**

-    This category must only to be used in conjunction with the Wayback Extension.
+    This response must only be used where the :ref:`dfn-program_type` is '9 - Universal Aftercare'.

   **97 - Other funding source - no Commonwealth Funding**